woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1.0 =
-This is a major update - Test extensions and your theme prior to updating and ensure that you keep backups.
-After updating there is no undo.
-See our [release post](http://www.woothemes.com/?p=165321) and our [preparation guide](http://www.woothemes.com/?p=158537) before upgrading.
+2.1 is a major update.
+Test extensions and your theme prior to updating and ensure that you keep backups.
+[See our release post for more information](http://www.woothemes.com/?p=315625).
+Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening.